openshift-kni/cnf-features-deploy/ztp/kube-compare-reference/README.md

 > [!CAUTION]
 > We are in development and some APIs may change over time.
 There are a few TOODs that are mentioned in the metadata.yaml that may trigger unwanted diffs.

+## Developer Notes

+The reference should be kept in-sync with ../source-crs

+The `make compare` target provided in this directory will compare the reference, combining it with the examples in `default_value.yaml` and excluding CRs listed in `compare_ignore`, and comparing the resulting reference-rendered CRs with ../source-crs

+If this check fails, either the source-crs or reference must be altered until no differences are observed.

+TODO: For now this is a manual activity, but it will soon be mandatory and enforced by the github CI.